ExpediaDotCom/haystack-agent/README.md

 [![License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](https://github.com/ExpediaDotCom/haystack/blob/master/LICENSE)

 # haystack-agent
-This repo contains haystack-agent that can be run as a side-car container or a standalone agent on the same host of micro service application.
-One need to add the haystack [client library](https://github.com/ExpediaDotCom/haystack-client-java) in the application to push the spans to this agent running locally(or a side car container).
+This repo contains haystack-agent, which can be run as a side-car container or a standalone agent on the host on which your micro service is running.
+One needs to add the haystack [client library](https://github.com/ExpediaDotCom/haystack-client-java) in the application to push the spans to the agent.

-The haystack span-agent runs as a grpc server that accepts the [spans](https://github.com/ExpediaDotCom/haystack-idl).
-It collects the spans and dispatch them to one or more sinks e.g. kafka, aws kinesis etc. depending upon the configuration.
+The span listener of haystack-agent runs as a GRPC server that accepts [spans](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/span.proto).
+It collects the spans and dispatches them to one or more sinks, depending upon the configuration.
+Typical sinks are Kafka and AWS Kinesis;

-We provide couple of dispatchers out of the box for e.g kafka and aws kinesis.
-We strongly encourage open source community to contribute dispatchers in this repo.
-However one is free to use these agent libraries published in maven central to write custom agents or dispatchers in a private repo.
+dispatchers for these two sinks are provided "out of the box" in this repository.
+We strongly encourage the open source community to contribute additional dispatchers to this repo, but developers are free to write custom dispatchers in a private repository.

 # Architecture
 The haystack-agent uses the [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) design architecture.
-The fat jar that gets built of this code contains single agent providers with two dispatchers (kinesis and kafka) discussed in more detail below.
+The fat jar that gets built from this code contains single agent providers with two dispatchers (kinesis and Kafka), as mentioned above and discussed in more detail below.
-However design allows to add more agent and dispatcher providers.
 The agents are loaded depending upon the configuration that can be provided via a http endpoint or a local file like

 ```